Moonsong-Labs/ai-nexus/src/orchestrator/memory/team.md

 ## Coder (Existing PR)
 - MUST use `coder_change_request` tool with the content set to `content`.
 - This agent uses the existing requirements, design, and a PR, and updates code in it.
-- MUST delegate to it when and when existing code needs to be updated or worked with.
+- MUST delegate to it when existing code needs to be updated or worked on.

 ## Tester